OPG Supports the United Nations Sustainable Development Goals

 • OPG’s Regional Biodiversity Program complements our on-site work by helping to fund and promote efforts that contribute to the protection and restoration of sensitive habitat and habitat corridors across Ontario.
 As a member of the Ontario Biodiversity Council, OPG supports Ontario’s Biodiversity Strategy.
 The Strategy outlines the framework for the conservation of Ontario’s biodiversity by reducing threats, enhancing resilience, engaging people, and improving knowledge.
 Qualified conservation partners receive funding for projects that address key biodiversity issues in the areas of reforestation, wetlands, grasslands, and lakes and rivers.
 Our conservation partners also work with local Indigenous communities to ensure Traditional Ecological Knowledge is incorporated into restoration projects.

 • OPG also carefully manages the quality of all wastewater discharged from its generating stations to the environment.
 All station wastewater effluent to the environment is required to meet strict site-specific compliance obligations.
-OPG regularly reports its wastewater monitoring results to various regulators such as Environment and Climate Change Canada, the Ontario Ministry of Environment, Conservation and Parks, and the Canadian Nuclear Safety Commission.
+OPG regularly reports its wastewater monitoring results to various regulators such as Environment and Climate Change Canada, the Ontario Ministry of Environment, Conservation and Parks, and the Canadian Nuclear Safety Commission in accordance with regulatory requirements.
+These requirements include the National Pollutant Release Inventory, Environmental Compliance Approvals, and Nuclear Power Reactor Operating Licences.

 Alignment with SDG target:7 - Affordable and Clean Energy